veronika1977/se-toolkit-lab-8/lab/setup/setup-simple.md

 1. [Connect to your VM](../../wiki/vm-access.md#connect-to-the-vm-as-the-user-user-local).

-   Do the whole lab from this VM shell.
-Keep using it for the steps below and for the rest of the lab.
+   You will do the whole lab on VM.
+All the steps below and the tasks will be done on VM.

 2. Clone your fork there: